EmmaDokyi/Energy-drink-Launch-Insight/README.md

 The survey revealed that 45% of respondents are aware of the CodeX energy drink, with online ads and TV commercials being the primary sources of information.
 Notably, cities like Mumbai and Delhi show high awareness (60%) but low trial rates (3% and 1%, respectively).
 This discrepancy indicates a need for refined marketing strategies in these key urban areas.

-The entire interactive PowerBI dashboard can be downloaded here
+An interactive PowerBI dashboard can be downloaded [here](https://github.com/EmmaDokyi/Energy-drink-Launch-Insight/raw/refs/heads/main/dashboard-energy-drink-launch.pbix)

 KEY INSIGHTS
 1. 40% of respondents learned about energy drinks through online ads, while 26% noted TV commercials.
 Cities with high awareness from TV commercials include Mumbai, Pune, Ahmedabad, and Delhi while Bangalore, and Hyderabad had high awareness from online ads.
 Interestingly, 83.8% of respondents who were aware of energy drinks online were between age 14 and 31.
 This suggests the youth demographic is particularly engaged with online marketing.